 To cut out the neckline, I just follow around the seem of the ringer with sharp scissors (you can see how I did it to make this muscle shirt).
 Boom.
 You’re done.

-And just like that, you have this super awesome warm comfy sweatshirt, with cooler sleeves, to add some style to your winter wardrobe.
+And just like that, you have this super awesome warm comfy bleached sweatshirt, with cooler sleeves, to add some style to your winter wardrobe.

 DIY Bleached Sweatshirt